The Price Reversal Phenomenon: When Cheaper Reasoning Models Cost More: The Pricing Reversal Phenomenon

 \paragraph{Actual cost rankings vary substantially across tasks.} Finally, the relative cost ordering of models is highly task-dependent.
 A model that is cost-efficient on one dataset can become one of the most expensive on another.
-Consider GPT-5.2 and Claude Opus 4.6 as an example.
-On SimpleQA, GPT-5.2's actual cost is 40\% higher than Claude Opus 4.6, but on AIME, Claude Opus 4.6's actual cost is 30\% higher than GPT-5.2.
-More broadly, no single model is consistently the cheapest or the most expensive: MiniMax-M2.5 is the cheapest model on 8 out of 9 tasks, but it is not the cheapest on SimpleQA, where Claude Haiku 4.5 takes the lead.
+Consider Minimax M2.7 and Claude Haiku 4.5 as an example.
+On MMLUPro, Minimax M2.7's actual cost is 83\% cheaper than Claude Haiku 4.5, but on Cybench, Claude Haiku 4.5 is actually cheaper.
+More broadly, no single model is consistently the cheapest or the most expensive.
 This task dependence means that cost ranking cannot be determined from pricing or any single benchmark alone.